cse250001011/QC-PS3/README.md

 Introduction

 This repository is created to provide the solution for the Problem Satement 1 given for the inductions of QC Club.
 Although the code block is written by me, I kept the basic functions same as that from the Qiskit to minimize confusion while running the program.
 Hope you like it!
+Just wanna share my experience, I just completed the theory and algos as well as completed the Section 1 by 3rd October.
+But because the deadline shifted to 10th, I decided to write the program another day.
+And here we are at 1 pm on 10th October and I am starting to write the program (Procrastination ftw) while the deadline is just 11 hours!
+Enough of this talk, Let's Start!!!

 My Thought Process